AUD/USD Analysis: Breakout Occurs | Action Forex

-The Australian Dollar declined by 125 pips or 1.71% against the US Dollar on Monday.
-A breakout occurred through the lower boundary of an ascending channel pattern during yesterday’s trading session.
+The Australian Dollar depreciated by 70 points or 0.99% against the US Dollar on Friday.
+The AUD/USD currency pair breached the 70.00 level during Friday’s trading session.

-Given that a breakout has occurred, bearish traders could continue to edge lower within this session.
-The potential target for the AUD/USD pair would be near the 0.7143 level.
+The exchange rate breached the upper boundary of a descending channel pattern on Monday morning.

-However, the monthly support level at 0.7166 could provide support for the currency exchange rate in the short-term.
+Given that a breakout has occurred, bulls are likely to pressure the price towards the weekly pivot point at 0.7117 within this session.

 - advertisement -